 Continuing up the Gulf Coast, paddle pristine mangrove waterways with Hooked on Sup, guided by master naturalists.
 Spot dolphins on the way and then, with a cooling breeze flowing gently through the tunnels, observe starfish, jellyfish, sponges, horseshoe crabs and live shells within a hidden lagoon.

 The lunch destination is Englewood’s Don Pedro Island State Park, with its stunning beach and azure blue water.
-Swim in the Gulf, enjoy shelling, or look for the famous shark teeth found here.
+Swim in the Gulf, enjoy shelling, or also look for the famous shark teeth found here.

 Sarasota & Bradenton

-Sarasota’s Lido Key mangrove tunnels are a very popular spot.
+Sarasota’s Lido Key mangrove tunnels are also a very popular spot.
 Island Style Sports provides activities for visitors who want to experience an exotic adventure in southwest Florida.
-Next door is Manatee County, home to the Robinson and Emerson Point Preserves and more tunnels.
+Next door is Manatee County, home to the Robinson and Emerson Point Preserves and also more tunnels.
 For a cool magical ride try Kayak Jacks Paddle Sports.

 Weedon Island, St. Petersburg

 Tampa Bay’s most popular mangrove tunnel trail offers a two or four-mile loop, both with a cool ride through shady mangroves.
 Sweetwater Kayaks provides a guided tour where you may see a fever of stingrays or also a pod of dolphins, plus fish, manatees, and many birds.
 At the end of the tour, be sure to climb the 45-foot observation tower for a magnificent view, or check out the Weedon Island Preserve Center to learn about the area’s rich archaeological past as well as its recent history.